dennisameling/peppol-support-status/README.md

-# PEPPOL invoice support by large organizations
+# PEPPOL/UBL invoice support by large organizations
 Shows which large organizations are sending invoices through the [PEPPOL-network](https://peppol.eu/what-is-peppol/) for faster processing of invoices.

 ## What is PEPPOL?